electro-cute-angels/informatic-flows/blender-bone-motion-exporter/README.md

 ## Possible Use Cases / Workflows
 - [ML] Build your own training set
 - [PCG] Procedural content generation in Pure Data
-- [WebGL] Build complex vertex and fragment shaders
+- [WebGL] Build vertex and fragment shaders
 - .. more use cases soon

 ## License